psychgen/phenotools/README.md

 -   `synthesise_data()` and `simulate_data()` which make and save synthetic or simulated datasets for export with analysis code based on dataset properties and/or structure

--   `dataset_curation_code()` which produces an R file with the code used to generate your dataset for export
+-   `dataprep_code()` which produces an R file with the code used to generate your dataset for export